 The tour begins at Plaza Midwood Library, 1623 Central Avenue at The Plaza.

 If you’re arriving by car, you can usually find parking at Plaza Midwood’s Charlotte Mecklenburg Library branch (1623 Central Avenue).
 Please help our mom-n-pop stores — don’t park in a business’s lot unless you are buying something there.

 Please stay on the public sidewalk.
-Except for Book Buyers and Plaza Midwood Library, none of these places are open to visitors.
+Except for Plaza Midwood Library, none of these places are open to visitors.

 Length?
 About 1.5 miles.
 If you are a brisk walker, that’s maybe 40 minutes.
 If you stroll, amble or dawdle (all are much encouraged), it’ll take longer.